 Usually, when decorating our great room the places I begin are the mantel, bookcase and our buffet.
 Changing these year to year is a great way to keeps things fresh.
 For the most part, I don’t buy new pieces.

 Christmas Sidetable with a Jardineire Filled with Greens and Citrus

 I recently shared my updated deer for our Thrift Store Challenge.
 I think you will enjoy the post and may learn a new paint technique.

-The Christmas great room buffet with my antique Jardinière is filled with greens and dehydrated clementine and adds a natural touch.
+The holiday buffet with my antique Jardinière is filled with greens and dehydrated clementine and adds a natural touch.
 You can read about dehydrating fruit in this post.

 Birch logs were added for texture and can be found at Hobby Lobby or most garden centers this time of year.

 Here at Cloches & Lavender I love crowns and often tuck them into vignettes here and there.

 More of the Seasonal Buffet with Links for Tutorials

 Another Look at the Sideboard and I Share Links with Tutorials for Craft Projects

 The gilded and natural walnuts add elegance and more rustic elements.
 I did this in a Fall Grapevine Citrus Wreath that may interest you.
 The pinecones also add wonderful texture.